Esri/arcgis-runtime-samples-android/java/search-for-webmap/README.md

 ## Use case

 Portals can contain many portal items and at times you may wish to query the portal to find what you're looking for.
 In this example, we search for webmap portal items using a text search.

 ## How to use the sample

-Enter search terms into the search bar.
+Enter search terms into the search bar (use simple searches like "fire", "census", etc.).
 Once the search is complete a drawer will open listing the resultant webmaps.
 Tap on a webmap to set it to the map view.
 Scrolling to the bottom of the webmap recycler view will get more results.

 ## How it works